FurqanRaufHere/Dataset-Analyzer/README.md

 # Dataset Analyzer

-A modern, elegant web application for analyzing datasets with AI-powered question answering capabilities.
+A modern, elegant web application for analyzing datasets with AI-powered question-answering capabilities.
 Upload your datasets and ask intelligent questions to gain insights.

 ## Features